sourcenouveau/family-history/about/index.md

 I have been meticulous in my efforts to ensure that the information is accurate and supported by evidence.
 When my father passed away several years ago I then shifted my focus toward creating something from that body of research.

-This site is my ongoing project to tell my family's stories in a format that is interesting and easy to share.
+This site is an ongoing project to tell my family's stories in a format that is interesting and easy to share.
 If you find this site useful or have questions or feedback I'd love to hear from you.
 Drop me a message at [michael@dudley-dixon.family](mailto:michael@dudley-dixon.family).